Hello friends and gamers,

-Watching the trailer will sum up a good portion of the story, but ultimately the first Epic Mickey stars Mickey Mouse using a magical paintbrush stolen from Yen Sid’s castle to paint or erase all kinds of objects in the blotched up world of Wasteland.
-Mickey travels through various sections of Wasteland to use the paintbrush and thinner in order to defeat the Shadow Blot, an antagonist that Mickey accidentally painted into existence.
+Watching the trailer will sum up a good portion of the story.
+Ultimately, the first Epic Mickey stars Mickey Mouse using a magical paintbrush stolen from Yen Sid’s castle.
+The paintbrush is used to paint or erase all kinds of objects in the blotched up world of Wasteland.
+Mickey travels through various sections of Wasteland to use the paintbrush and thinner.
+The main goal is to defeat the Shadow Blot, an antagonist that Mickey accidentally painted into existence.

 Epic Mickey 2: The Power of Two is set some time after the original Epic Mickey.
-The Mad Doctor is a villain from the first game that was defeated by Mickey, but he shows up in Wasteland in usual sing-song fashion claiming that he is helping repair the damage caused by recent earthquakes.
+The Mad Doctor is a villain from the first game that was defeated by Mickey.
+He shows up in Wasteland in usual sing-song fashion and claims to help repair the damage caused by recent earthquakes.
 Oswald accepts the help from the Mad Doctor, and his pals contact Mickey to assist with the trouble brewing in Wasteland.
 Mickey awoke from his bed like any hero would, dove into the mirror, stole the paintbrush once more, and entered Wasteland to help his friends.

-Epic Mickey 2 is my favorite of the two because it added 2 player co-op, voice acting for all characters, and introduced 2D puzzle platformer levels that weren’t in the original game.
-During key moments of the game, the story will have different outcomes that depend on if you use the paint to restore things or if you use the thinner to erase things.
+Epic Mickey 2 is my favorite of the two because it added 2 player co-op.
+Voice acting was done for all characters.
+2D puzzle platformer levels were introduced that weren’t in the first game.
+During key moments of the game, the story will have different outcomes that depend on your choices.
+These are determined if you use the paint to restore things or if you use the thinner to erase things.

-I asked my wife if she ever played Epic Mickey 2 and she said no. As luck would have it, I owned the game digitally for backwards compatibility and installed it on my Xbox One shortly after I asked.
+I asked my wife if she ever played Epic Mickey 2 and she said no. As luck would have it, I owned the game digitally for backwards compatibility.
 Oh, how I felt like a kid again as I blasted the dancing brooms with thinner and watched them topple to the ground.
 I peppered the walls with paint and shot thinner on anything to make sure there wasn’t any secret areas I missed.
 Once I finished the prologue, I met Oswald the Lucky Rabbit, and my wife was able to play.